saurabhlondhe/hitchens/_posts/2019-3-1-intro-to-git.md

 ---
 title: "Let's start with git"
 date: 2019-03-01
 author: "Saurabh Londhe"
 avatar: "img/authors/saurabh.jpg"
 image: "img/git.jpg"
 categories: [Linux]
 layout: post
 ---

 # An intro git for Beginners

-### Let's talk little bit about why git?
+### Let's talk a little bit about why git?

 The same guy who created a 'Linux Operating System' Linus Torvalds also created git for Linux kernel development.

 While working in a group project we need to keep our code from where other team members can easily access it. keeping them centrally is a good idea but what if someone deleted it by mistakenly.
 That won't happen but the location where we have kept our code becomes the backbone of our system.
 If it gets down then we are down.
 So keeping them centrally may lead to some disasters and solution is to Keep them distributed.